jorgehcal/Analytical-Programming-Skills/README.md

      recuperating ommited information in dataframes which born from surveys

-   - Creating an Interactive Graphic with Altair.ipynb is a Jupyter Notebook file where I show how to process the file YourData.xls with Python code to obtain an interactive bar graphic (you may see a photo of it in the repository).
+   - Creating an Interactive Graphic with Altair.ipynb is a Jupyter Notebook file where I show how to process the file YourData.xls with Python code to obtain an interactive bar graphic (you may see a photo of it in the repository: Graphic_Healt_Age_Sex.png).

 As an extra document, I have added the following pdf about another data problem: